Maestra-AI/tech-jobs-in-the-usa-2025-08-19-3d/README.md

 <a name="top"></a>
 # Tech Jobs in the USA by Maestra (updated 2025-08-19)

-> This is a curated compilation of **502 Tech Jobs in the USA** roles gathered over the last **3d**, sourced from premium job boards and verified for quality.
+> This is a curated compilation of **500 USA Tech Jobs** roles gathered over the last **3d**, sourced from premium job boards and verified for quality.
 Each listing includes direct application links and key details to streamline your job search.

 ---